Pearson Edexcel Remote Invigilation Service for Schools

 How to indicate to us that an exam is to be conducted via the Remote Invigilation Service

-Once you have made entries, please ensure you indicate which papers need to be sat via the Remote Invigilation Service.
-To distinguish an RIS exam entry, please select Delivery option and tick Value.
-This will ensure that any entry made prior to the late entry deadline is setup to be conducted via the Remote Invigilation Service.
+Once you have made entries, the Remote Invigilation Service delivery option must be applied on Edexcel Online.
+Please select Delivery option and tick Value.
+Only entries with this delivery option applied prior to the late entry deadline of each series will be conducted via the Remote Invigilation Service.

 Exam series |